 Andrew Shaver is an actor, a director, a conflicted dog owner, a meat-eating vegetarian, and the Torontreal-based Artistic Director of SideMart Theatrical Grocery.

-He stars as the long-haired David Rizzio in the 4th season of the CW Mary Queen of Scots drama Reign.
+He starred as the long-haired David Rizzio in the 4th season of the CW Mary Queen of Scots drama Reign.

 Shaver is a splendid farceur…he’s clearly mastered the art of comedy-of-(bad)-manners.
 Montreal Gazette

-He recently performed in the Canadian English premiere of Ivan Viripaev’s delightfully elusive comedy Illusions at Crow’s Theatre in Toronto.
+He spent April 2107 performing in the Canadian English premiere of Ivan Viripaev’s delightfully elusive comedy Illusions at Crow’s Theatre in Toronto.
 Because he fancies himself something of an over-achiever, he also directed the production.

 “Illusions” is the real deal.
 Globe and Mail

 Andrew Shaver perfectly catches the cornball farceur’s over-emphasizing of his inadvertent double-entendres.
 Montreal Gazette

 In the Fall of 2016, he schmacted up a storm in a Dora nominated performance in The 39 Steps at Soulpepper Theatre in Toronto; a 600 mph ham tornado.

 It’s Shaver who is the comic standout of this production…he has the audience in stitches through great character work married to an uncanny understanding of how to sell shtick.
 Globe & Mail

 Both Shaver and Rajaram are two consummate comedic actors who are like a volcano of invention.
 Slotkin Letter